joaoh82/rust_sqlite/README.md

 [![Maintenance](https://img.shields.io/badge/maintenance-actively%20maintained-brightgreen.svg)](https://deps.rs/repo/github/joaoh82/rust_sqlite)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-Project name is a `Rust-SQLite`, someone suggested `SQLRite` because is being developed in `Rust` and I like it, anyway the goal is write a database modeled off `SQLite`, in `Rust`.
+`Rust-SQLite`, aka `SQLRite` , is a simple embedded database modeled off `SQLite`, but developed with `Rust`.
+The goal is get a better understanding of database internals by building one.

+> What I cannot create, I do not understand.
+> — Richard Feynman

 ### Read the series of posts about it:
 ##### What would SQLite look like if written in Rust?